Jacob Hödl

 Jacob Peter Hödl (born 31 January 2007) is an Austrian professional footballer who plays as a forward for Sturm Graz.

 Club career

 Born in Hartberg, Hödl is a youth product of JAZ GU-Süd and Sturm Graz.

 In September 2024, he signed his first professional contract with Sturm Graz, having already become a regular starter with its reserve team.
 The following season, he became regularly decisive with Strum II, most notably scoring an Austrian Second League goal of the round against FC Liefering to offer his team a 1–0 victory.

 Hödl made his professional debut with Sturm Graz in a 2–0 Austrian Football Bundesliga win over Blau Weiss Linz on 20 April 2025.
-The following month, he signed a contract extension with the club, establishing himself as a regular member of the first team amidst a youthful squad comprising the likes of Leon Grgic, Konstantin Schopp, Belmin Beganovic or Arjan Malić.
+The following month, he signed a contract extension with the club, establishing himself as a regular member of the first team amidst a youthful squad comprising the likes of Leon Grgic, Konstantin Schopp, Belmin Beganović or Arjan Malić.